Shakespeare & Hathaway: Private Investigators

-Shakespeare & Hathaway: Private Investigators is a British drama mystery television series set in Stratford-upon-Avon and produced by BBC Birmingham.
+Shakespeare & Hathaway: Private Investigators is a British cosy mystery comedy-drama television series set in Stratford-upon-Avon and produced by BBC Birmingham.
 The first series was broadcast in February 2018.
 A second series of ten episodes began broadcasting on 25 February 2019.

 A third series of ten episodes began broadcasting on 3 February 2020.
 A fourth series of ten episodes was filmed in 2021, with broadcast following in February 2022 on BBC One for the first nine, with the remaining one being saved for a Christmas special.
+On 24 September 2024, the BBC media centre announced that filming of the fifth series had begun.
+The fifth season was released on U&Alibi on 24 September 2025.

+On 16 October 2025, UKTV announced that filming of the sixth series had begun and the series would be broadcast in 2026.

 Plot

-Ex-Detective Inspector (DI) Frank Hathaway, now a debt-laden private investigator, meets Luella Shakespeare when she employs him to investigate the fiancé she met online.
+Ex-detective inspector (DI) Frank Hathaway, now a debt-laden private investigator, meets Luella Shakespeare when she employs him to investigate the fiancé she met online.
 Hathaway and his assistant Sebastian Brudenell discover that the fiancé is a con man.
-They report back to Luella, but she is reassured by her fiancé, and the wedding occurs.
-When her new husband is killed at the reception, Luella is suspected of murder by local Detective Inspector Christina Marlowe, who had been Frank's junior.
-Luella is thrown together with Frank and Sebastian to crack the mystery of what has happened, and after her name is cleared, she uses her recovered savings to buy into Frank's business.
-Frank's only employee is Sebastian Brudenell, a young aspiring RADA-trained actor who uses his skills when undercover investigations are required.
+They report back to Luella, but she is reassured by her fiancé, and the wedding goes ahead.
+When her new husband is killed at the reception, Luella is suspected of murder by local DI Christina Marlowe, who had been Frank's junior.

+Luella is thrown together with Frank and Sebastian to crack the mystery of what has happened, and after her name is cleared, she uses her recovered savings (and her late husband's estate) to buy into Frank's business, thus effectively becoming Frank's partner in order to save him from the bailiffs.
+Their only employee, Sebastian Brudenell, is a young aspiring RADA-trained actor who uses his skills when undercover investigations are required.
 He lives above a theatre costumier run by Gloria Fonteyn.